History, tourist information, and nearby accommodation

-When Charles II took the throne in 1660 one of his actions was to call upon churches across the country to contribute the £9000 needed to restore St Thomas.
-The medieval nave and tower were rebuilt from 1683, replacing the medieval furnishings with neo-classical decoration.
-A mark of the growing congregation during these years are the early 18th century galleries, added in 1708 and enlarged in 1750.
+When Charles II took the throne in 1660 one of his actions was to call upon churches across the country to contribute the 9000 pounds needed to restore St Thomas.
+The medieval nave and tower were rebuilt from 1683, replacing the medieval furnishings with neoclassical decoration.
+A mark of the growing congregation during these years is the early 18th century galleries, added in 1708 and enlarged in 1750.

 Though much of the interior furnishings are comparatively recent, there are some very interesting historic features, including a pulpit dated to 1693.
 This is a cut-down version of the original, which had three decks.
 The organ case dates to 1718 and was crafted by Francis Bird, who decorated the exterior with carvings of King David surrounded by cherubs.
 The chancel and transepts remain from the 12th-century church.

 One poignant memorial is a reminder of Portsmouth's greatest naval disaster, the sinking of the Mary Rose.
 In the Navy aisle is an inscribed stone marking the place where bones recovered from the wreck were interred, carved with the words 'May they rest in peace 19 July 1984'.

 The oldest memorial in the cathedral; is a colourful wall monument to Charles Blount, a knight, who died in 1600.
 Blount sailed with the Earl of Essex on a 1596 raid to capture Cadiz.
 When the assault succeeded, Essex knighted the young Blount on board ship.
 He also knighted so many others of his men that Elizabeth I later complained that he should not have rewarded so many.